RU1NJURED

 • Help at home or additional care

-Mental health symptoms after a non-fault injury can leave you off work for months or longer, there are some who have even have had to leave their jobs or dismissed as they are medically no longer capable of doing their job.
+Mental health symptoms after a non-fault injury can leave you off work for months or longer.
+There are some people who even have to leave their jobs or get dismissed as they are medically no longer capable of doing their job.
 At RU1NJURED, our panel Solicitors will ensure your compensation covers both what you have lost now and what you might lose later down the road.

 Why Choose RU1NJURED?

-• We listen to your story – No rush.
+1. We listen to your story.
+No rush.
 No judgement.
 Just real support.

-• You will be guided by our experienced panel of solicitors – Specialists in psychological damage compensation.
+2. You will be guided by our experienced panel of solicitors.
+They are specialists in handling PTSD compensation claims and claims for psychological damage compensation.

-• We can help get you assessed for mental health support
+3. We can help get you assessed for mental health support.

 It is not just about the cash, it is about getting back your dignity, health and well-being, your confidence, and your future.